amd/aocl-data-analytics/doc/clustering/clustering_intro.rst

 Clustering
 **********

-This chapter contains functions for performing unsupervised clustering computations.
+This chapter contains functions for performing clustering computations.

 .. _kmeans_intro:

-*k*-means Clustering
+*k*-means clustering
 ============================

 *k*-means clustering aims to partition a set of :math:`n_{\mathrm{samples}}` data points :math:`\{x_1, x_2, \dots, x_{n_{\mathrm{samples}}}\}` into :math:`n_{\mathrm{clusters}}` groups.
 Each group is described by the mean of the data points assigned to it :math:`\{\mu_1, \mu_2, \dots, \mu_{n_{\mathrm{clusters}}}\}`.